EscortingMen/EscortingMen/README.md

  <p align="Center">            Or Are You Going To Burn Your Hands Before You Deliever It?„ ——
   </div> <div align="center"> <a href="https://open.spotify.com/track/3YRCqOhFifThpSRFJ1VWFM?si=defae6c024254ac2">❝It's Hard To Hold A Candle In The Cold November Rain❞</a>

+➸PSA Since some people can not tell...
+I do not like comic Zemo!!
+I like the MCU version of him who isn't a nazi btw!!
+I feel like this would be obvious if you spent less than a second to look at my stuff I quite literally have the basic DNI IN my DNI which INCLUDES Nazis btw gang :3

   [![spotify-github-profile](https://spotify-github-profile.kittinanx.com/api/view?uid=rxjagkmip1jrr6iilfjnj8k22&cover_image=true&theme=natemoo-re&show_offline=false&background_color=121212&interchange=false&profanity=false&bar_color=95465e&bar_color_cover=false)](https://spotify-github-profile.kittinanx.com/api/view?uid=rxjagkmip1jrr6iilfjnj8k22&redirect=true)

 <div align="center">